elasskenza/GENEcon/aboutus.md

   - markup
 ---

-> The Women in Social and Public Policy Research Hub (WISPPRH) at the Department of Social Policy, LSE,  informs social and public policies that improve women’s outcomes and reduce inequalities.
-We bring together scholars carrying out research on the causes and consequences of gender inequality in education, labour markets and the family.
+    <h1>Welcome to the GENEcon Network</h1>

+> The <strong>GENEcon Network</strong> is a collaborative initiative aimed at bringing together scholars who are committed to advancing the field of <strong>gender economics</strong>.
+Our mission is to foster research that improves <strong>women’s outcomes</strong> and works toward the <strong>reduction of inequalities</strong> in society.
+> We unite researchers investigating the origins and impacts of <strong>gender inequality</strong> in key areas such as <strong>education, labor markets, and family dynamics</strong>.

 > Our evidence-based research takes on a broad perspective on women’s outcomes and focuses on how gender influences individuals’ opportunities across different life course stages and their well-being.
 We pay specific attention to local contexts and social and public policy environments while addressing these issues around the World.